nicolaizen/MockFileGenerator/README.md

 # MockFileGenerator
 Tool to create dummy files for testing.

-Available filetypes are .bin, .gpg(encrypted), .pdf, .png, .txt, .zip and 7z.
+Available filetypes are .bin, .gpg(encrypted), .pdf, .png, .txt, .zip, 7z and jpg.

 ## Installation
 Run the following in the terminal: